Xentrk/x3mRouting/README.md

 The [getdomainnames.sh](https://github.com/Xentrk/x3mRouting#getdomainnamessh-script) script will create a uniquely sorted list of domain names gathered from **dnsmasq.log** that you collect by accessing a website or streaming service.
 Use the script to help determine the domain names used by a website or streaming service.

-The [autoscan.sh](https://github.com/Xentrk/x3mRouting#autoscansh-script) script is used to search for one or more terms in **dnsmasq.log**.
-It will return the top level domain names if there is a match.
+The [autoscan.sh](https://github.com/Xentrk/x3mRouting#autoscansh-script) script will list the domain names query records for a website or streaming service in **dnsmasq.log**.
+It will return a summary of the top level domain names in IPSET dnsmasq format followed by a list of the query records in Fully Qualified Domain Names (FQDN) format.
+Similarly, the script can be used to display the dnsmasq reply records in FQDN format whose IPv4 addresses were added to the IPSET list.

 The [ASN Lookup Tool](https://github.com/Xentrk/asn) is used to search ASN/IPv4/IPv6/Prefix/ASPath/Organization lookup.